victoriadrake/hugo-theme-introduction/README.md

 The `image` will show up on the main page and in the project's details view.
 If you don't specify an image, the `placeholderimg` from your site's `config.toml` file will be used.

+If you don't specify a `title`, only the photo will show.
+You can still add content to the file to "caption" the image, and this will show in the popup.
+(Great way to create a simple gallery!)

 If you leave `external_link` empty, clicking on a project on your main page will pop up a window with the project's details.
 If you specify a url instead, clicking on the project on your main page will take you to that url.

 ## License